xbeat/Machine-Learning/README.md

 Introduction to Exponential Equations

 Exponential equations involve variables in the exponent.
 They are crucial in modeling growth and decay processes in various fields like finance, biology, and physics.

+## Deploying Private RAG APIs with LitServe

+Introduction to LitServe and RAG

+LitServe is a scalable, high-performance inference engine for AI models with a minimal interface.
+It enables the deployment of Retrieval-Augmented Generation (RAG) applications behind a private API.
+This setup is framework-agnostic and fully customizable, allowing for efficient LLM serving and high-performance vector search.

 ## Anomaly Detection in Time Series Data with Python